 If you need some tips on how to paint a wall, check this out first: How to paint a wall easy and fast.
 These tips will make you more confident if you haven’t painted before.

 The bathroom walls looked pretty bad because the old wallpaper had about 200 decorative pins in it.
 The walls had little holes I had to cover and afterwards had to sand and I was trying to find a way around it.

-It really gives the bathroom a complete different flair and it is such a cool update.
+It really gives the bathroom a completely different flair and it is such a cool update.
 Believe me or not, it was 30 Dollars for the Plywood.

 The friendly guy at Home Depot cut the boards the exact right size I needed for my project.
-So I did not had to mess around with sawing the boards all by myself.
+So I did not have to mess around with sawing the boards all by myself.

 The only thing I had to do was nailing the wood planks in the wall.
 And because the plywood is so light, you can do this by yourself if you start at the bottom.